 It’s worth noting that fat loss during cooking can vary depending on the cooking method and the specific food.
 Foods that are deep-fried, for example, may absorb some oil and increase in weight, despite the loss of water and fat.

-See also How to cook a boston butt in the crockpot
+See also How long to cook frozen pork tenderloin in crock pot

 Accuracy in Weight Measurement